Institute of Public Accountants: Mutual recognition

 The IPA has a mutual recognition agreement in place with The South African Institute of Professional Accountants (SAIPA).
 Formerly known as Institute of Certified Public Accountants of South Africa.

 MIPA/FIPA members of the IPA are recognised by the UK's Chartered Institute for Securities & Investment (CISI) for admission to CISI's full membership (MCSI).
 Full membership of the CISI is recognised by several national investment professional bodies such as the Financial Services Institute of Australasia (FINSIA), formerly the Australian Institute of Banking and Finance and the Hong Kong Securities Institute (HKSI).

 In November 2010 the IPA hosted a delegation of senior executives from Nigeria's peak accounting body, the Association of National Accountants of Nigeria (ANAN).
 An MOU was signed with ANAN.

 In March 2011 the IPA entered into an MOU with peak management accounting body in India, the Institute of Cost Accountants of India.

 In 2012, the IPA and the Institute of Financial Accountants in the United Kingdom announced that they signed and exchanged a formal Collaboration Agreement.
-In December 2014, The Members of the Institute of Financial Accountants voted in favour to formally merge with the IPA to operate under a new IPA Group.
+In December 2014, the Members of the Institute of Financial Accountants voted in favour to formally merge with the IPA to operate under a new IPA Group.

 In April 2013 the IPA and the SMSF Professionals' Association (SPAA) reached a mutual understanding to work together in areas such as accreditation, advocacy, research and policy development, organisational efficiencies, and education.

-In August 2019, the IPA and the Association of Accounting Technicians Sri Lanka (AAT SL) entered into a MOU.
+In August 2019, the IPA and the Association of Accounting Technicians Sri Lanka (AAT SL) entered into an MOU.

 In July 2020, the Association of Accounting Technicians Australia (AAT) became a member of the IPA Group.

 In February 2022, the IPA signed a Mutual Recognition Agreement with the Fiji Institute of Accountants (FIA), allowing FIA members to join IPA at an equivalent level.